borenstein-lab/fishtaco/_sources/fishtaco_file_formats.txt

 Taxa abundance file
 -----------------------------

-.. container:: formats
-    :name: taxa_abun

 A tab-delimited text file (with headers), where each row is a taxon and each column is a sample, and each cell represents the relative abundance of the taxon in the sample:

 .. rst-class:: center-align